emilianoandre/EAThesis/Readme.md

-This is the readme file of the engineering dreegree thesis project
+This is the readme file of the engineering degree thesis project